Boston Favorites

 Earl’s Kitchen + Bar (Prudential Center): Elevated comfort food and cocktails in a lively, trendy setting.
 Great for brunch or dinner.

 Clink (Beacon Hill): Located inside the old Charles Street Jail.
-Modern American cuisine meets historic Boston architecture.
+Modern American cuisine with historic Boston architecture.

-Capo (South Boston): Italian-American with a lively atmosphere and the best homemade pasta, plus a fun Supper Club downstairs for live music.
+Capo (South Boston): Italian-American with a lively atmosphere and the best homemade pasta, plus a fun Supper Club downstairs for live music!
+Brendan and Vanessa love Sinatra Sundays 😊

 Lolita (Back Bay/Seaport): Dark, moody, and fun.
 Perfect for dinner and drinks with a twist.

-The Banks Fish House (Back Bay): Classic New England seafood with a modern twist.
-Think lobster rolls, chowder, and fresh catch.
+The Banks Fish House (Back Bay): Classic New England seafood.
+Lobster rolls, chowder (chow-dah), and fresh catch.

 Because One Night of Pasta Isn’t Enough

-Lucia Ristorante: A North End staple.
+Lucia Ristorante: North End staple.
 Classic Italian dishes, cozy vibes, and great for big family dinners.

 Benevento’s: Cozy, casual, and home to Brendan’s favorite pizza dish- Vanessa’s Pesto.

-Rocco’s Cucina & Bar: A neighborhood gem for hearty Italian dishes, lively vibes, and generous pours.
+Rocco’s Cucina & Bar: A neighborhood gem for hearty Italian dishes and generous pours.

-Briccio: Sleek, upscale Italian tucked near the waterfront.
-Standout handmade pastas and seafood.
+Briccio: Sleek, upscale Italian near the waterfront.
+Handmade pastas and seafood.

 Modern Pastry: Rival to Mike’s, and dare we say… better?